 The infant is laid on his or her back, usually under a radiant warmer.
 The umbilical vein is catheterized with a fluid-filled catheter.
 The catheter is connected to an exchange transfusion set, incorporating lines to and from a waste container and a pack of donor blood.
 These are connected by means of a four-way stopcock, to which is also attached the syringe used to remove and replenish the infant's blood.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.